All Episodes

 Yeah, you've lost it.

-He's he's rolling rolling down maturities, changing durations, and it is saving 15 bips here, 40 bips here for the federal government interest cost.
+He's rolling down maturities, changing durations, and it is saving 15 bips here, 40 bips here for the federal government interest cost.

-So that that's one like good element of it, but when you're dealing with almost 38 trillion now of debt, and then between liabilities or call it welfare of state plus interest, we're almost at 90% of the entire expenditure of the government.
+But when you're dealing with almost 38 trillion now of debt, and then between liabilities or call it welfare state plus interest, we're almost at 90% of the entire expenditure of the government.

-Like I can't help but think that the reason gold and silver are skyrocketing right now is because all over the world, not just the central banks, but other entities that I'll mention are uh just shifting, you know, they're dumping treasuries or rolling out of them and rolling into gold and silver, and sometimes they're rolling into crypto.
+I can't help but think that the reason gold and silver are skyrocketing right now is because all over the world, not just the central banks, but other entities that I'll mention are just shifting, you know, they're dumping treasuries or rolling out of them and rolling into gold and silver and sometimes rolling into crypto.

-But did you hear that in China they just announced that all the the large insurance companies have to hold a minimum of one percent of their reserves in physical gold?
+But did you hear that in China, they just announced that all the large insurance companies have to hold a minimum of 1% of their reserves in physical gold.

-Like that's going that alone is gonna increase gold demand globally by 25% or something.
+Like that's going, that alone is going to increase gold demand globally by 25% or something.

-Uh I mean Yeah, there I mean there's a it there's a lot of paper to overcome in terms of price action, Mike.
+I mean, yeah, I mean, there's a lot of paper to overcome in terms of price action, Mike.

 I don't have the number exactly in front of me.